michael-hartmann/caps/README.md

 Installation
 ------------
-If you use Linux or Unix, you need the gcc and development libraries and header files for the standard C library, MPI and LAPACK.
+If you use Linux or Unix, you need the gcc and development libraries and header files for the standard C library, and MPI.
 On a Debian-like Linux the command
 ```
 $ sudo apt-get install gcc libc6-dev make libopenmpi-dev openmpi-bin liblapack-dev
 ```
-should install all dependencies.
+will install all dependencies.
 You can compile the sources with:
 ```
 $ cd src/
 $ make